cwanderson/git-stuffes/README.md

 ### Git auto completion
 You can enable git autocompletion for things like branch names by sourcing the `git-completion.bash` script in `.bashrc`.

-The sheel script can be found [here](https://github.com/git/git/blob/master/contrib/completion/git-completion.bash)
+The shell script can be found [here](https://github.com/git/git/blob/master/contrib/completion/git-completion.bash)